![]() |

 I don't know much about Emtidi, but they strongly remind me in places of early Pink Floyd, particularly on Touch The Sun, although all the organ work has that 'Rick Wrightness' about it.
 Male and/or female vocals, acoustic guitar, spacey keys; yup, it's Krautrock, albeit the folk end of it.
 Definitely an, er, 'late night listen'; it doesn't make much sense straight, to be honest.

-Dolly Holmes plays Mellotron on Touch The Sun (although Dieter Dierks is credited with 'help with Mellotron'), and apart from some very background strings and (possibly) choir, that's it, really.
+Dolly Holmes plays Mellotron on Touch The Sun (although Dieter Dierks is credited with 'help with Mellotron') and, apart from some very background strings and (possibly) choir, that's it, really.
 A fairly good laid-back sort of stoner folk album, then, with minimal Mellotron presence.

 ![]() |